New York Court Records

 Generally, traffic violations that cause severe harm or pose a risk of serious harm to another person, property, or the public are felonies.
 Also, traffic violations can be classified as felonies based on

-For example, in New York, it is a crime to drive a vehicle while the operating ability is impaired (DWAI) or while intoxicated by alcohol, drugs, or other intoxicating substances (DWI)..
-Depending on the volume of alcohol consumed and other accompanying conditions, a DWAI or DWI can be classified as a felony.
+For example, in New York, it is a crime to drive a vehicle while the operating ability is impaired (DWAI) or while intoxicated by alcohol, drugs, or other intoxicating substances (DWI).
+Depending on the volume of alcohol consumed and other accompanying conditions, a DWAI or DWI may be classified as a felony.

 A first-time traffic violation, such as a first-time DWI is a misdemeanor.
-However, a subsequent DWI offense in 10 years will be classified as a Class E felony.
-Third and subsequent offenses are classified as Class D felonies.
+However, a subsequent DWI offense in 10 years may be classified as a Class E felony.
+Third and subsequent offenses may be classified as Class D felonies.
 Vehicular assault is also a felony traffic violation in New York.
-In New York, a first-degree vehicular assault is a Class D felony (PEN 120.04),, while second-degree vehicular assault is a Class E felony (PEN 120.03)..
-Aggravated vehicular assault is a Class C felony (PEN 120.4-A)..
+In New York, a first-degree vehicular assault is a Class D felony (PEN 120.04), while second-degree vehicular assault is a Class E felony (PEN 120.03).
+Aggravated vehicular assault is a Class C felony (PEN 120.4-A).

 Some examples of felony traffic violations in New York include: